 - You can tweak the quantity of each ingredient as per your taste and preference.

 - Overcooking the rotti makes it hard to eat.
-So make sure to cook both the sides only until light brown spots start appearing.
+So make sure to toast both the sides only until light brown spots start appearing.

 - Akki Rotti tastes best if eaten right after it is made.
 One of the tricks to keep this rotti soft is to sprinkle some water on a tissue and cover the rotti with this tissue as soon as it is made OR store it in a hot case.